 Executive summary

 A modeling procedure has been developed to predict the seismic response of rigid equipment such as CVTs equipped with Belleville washer stacks at the base for seismic protection.
 The procedure allows for nonlinear dynamic analysis or an equivalent linear analysis, and is outlined in Chapter 2.
-The starting points are (a) the force-displacement hysteretic behavior of an individual stack that can be readily obtained by cyclic loading in a materials test machine, (b) inertia properties of the CVT – mass, mass moment of inertial and center of mass location.
+The starting points are (a) the force-displacement hysteretic behavior of an individual stack that can be readily obtained by cyclic loading in a material test machine, (b) inertia properties of the CVT – mass, mass moment of inertial and center of mass location.
 With this, the seismic response can be predicted reliably.
 This has been validated with experiments on an earthquake simulator (shake table).
 Special instrumentation was developed to obtained detailed in situ measurements of the behavior of the washer stacks in the shake table experiments.
 Validation using these measurements provides confidence that the analysis procedure can be used to inform decisions when installing Belleville washer devices in the field.
 The process also parallels procedures in ASCE 7-16 for seismic isolators.

 The washer stacks essentially act as seismic isolators, reducing the frequency and increasing the damping.
 They are effective in reducing the insulator base moment.
-As is the case with seismic isolation systems, reduction is base moment has to be traded off with increase in terminal displacement.
+As is the case with seismic isolation systems, reduction in base moment has to be traded off with increase in terminal displacement.

 Outstanding research questions